Contact: Support@AthleticQuickness.com

 with fast running.

-But those may not always be the same.
+But those are not always the same thing.

 Sometimes trying to move the feet faster…

-may interfere with mechanics that actually support speed.
+interferes with the mechanics that actually support speed.

 💬 What Better Speed Can Feel Like